-The GDPR regulates all personal data, which is defined as any information that can identify a living individual, or “data subject.”
+The GDPR regulates personal data, which is defined as any information that can identify an individual, called a “data subject.”
 Affected companies must comply with data subjects’ wishes on how their personal data is processed, as well as keep records of how this processing occurs.

-This article answers the question, does GDPR apply to US companies?
-Additionally, it covers the compliance requirements and specifics of GDPR enforcement that every US-based company should know:
+This article answers the question, when and how does the GDPR apply to US companies and US citizens?
+It covers the act’s core requirements and the specifics of GDPR enforcement that every US-based company should know.

 The scope for personal data under this definition is significantly broader than most US compliance standards, which tend to only protect data that can be used to commit fraud.
 In addition to names and government ID numbers, the GDPR also protects information that can connect back to a person’s “physical, physiological, genetic, mental, economic, cultural or social identity.”

-The language of the GDPR specifically refers to “data subjects who are in the Union.”
+No. The GDPR specifically refers to “data subjects who are in the Union.”
 If an EU citizen is living in the US, the GDPR does not apply.
-This is an important distinction to take into account if all or nearly all of a company’s business takes place in brick-and-mortar locations on US soil.
+This is an important distinction to be considered if all or nearly all of a company’s business takes place in brick-and-mortar locations on US soil.

 That category encompasses more organizations than you might think.
 According to the research group Clutch.co, 36% of small businesses don’t have a website of any kind.
 As a result, it is much easier for these companies to determine whether they’re doing business with EU residents.

-The GDPR only protects EU citizens if those citizens are living in the EU, but it also safeguards the information of any non-EU citizen living in the region.
-If a data subject is a US citizen living in an EU country when a company collects their information, the GDPR will apply to that data.
+It can.
+The GDPR safeguards the information of anyone living in the EU.
+Therefore, if a US citizen is living in an EU country when a company collects information about that, the GDPR will apply to that data.

-Many internet privacy regulations in the US offer similar protections.
-The California Privacy Protection Act (CalOPPA) and California Consumer Privacy Act (CCPA) control the collection of “personally identifiable information” from any person residing in the state of California.
-That includes any California residents who are EU citizens.
+The GDPR does not apply to US citizens living in the US, but there are several federal and state-level privacy regulations in the US that offer some similar protections.
+In particular, the California Privacy Protection Act (CalOPPA) and the California Consumer Privacy Act (CCPA) control the collection of “personally identifiable information” from any person residing in the state of California (which includes any California residents who are EU citizens).

-Likewise, the Children’s Online Privacy Protection Act (COPPA) regulates the collection, use and distribution of data belonging to any children under the age of 13 in the US.
-This applies to all children, regardless of their citizenship, so long as they are in the US when their information is collected.
+Likewise, the Children’s Online Privacy Protection Act (COPPA) regulates the collection, use and distribution of data belonging to any child under the age of 13, regardless of citizenship, so long as they are in the US when their information is collected.